|Nutritional Guidelines (per serving)|

 This killed lettuce is an authentic mountain recipe.
-See McGentry's notes below the recipe for her excellent and detailed instructions.
-She uses watercress, spinach, lettuce, or arugula in the recipe and she has many suggestions for flavor.
+See the notes below the recipe for detailed instructions.
+You can use watercress, spinach, lettuce, or arugula in the recipe.

 - Optional: Texas Pete hot sauce

 - Lettuce/greens will wilt, thus the ‘killed' effect.
-In the Appalachian Mountains, where I am originally from, the lettuce of preference for this is ‘branch lettuce' (watercress, which grows wild in North-facing creek beds in early spring).
-Any sturdy green will work, I have had good success with arugula and buttercrunch lettuce, also spinach greens.
-You can add chopped bacon, or crushed red pepper or a dash of Texas Pete, to make it lively.
-I have used Italian dressing in place of the grease, it tastes quite a bit different, but it's very good.
-My grandmother used to keep a grease pot on the back of her stove, where she would save any leftover bacon drippings for cooking with, so as not to waste.
+In the Appalachian Mountains, the lettuce of preference for this is branch lettuce (watercress, which grows wild in North-facing creek beds in early spring).
+Any sturdy green will work, I have had good success with arugula and butter crunch lettuce, also spinach greens.

 - A traditional mountain supper would be lettuce, pintos, fried potatoes, corn bread, biscuits, chow-chow, and buttermilk.